dimatteo/ExcelAna/pivot.md

 -  Prep the table with observable, dependant variable and legend (very often your groups)
 -  Click on PivotChart options and simply create a chart (usually colored chart works best)
+-  Second axis is simply obtained by right clicking on the legend entry name and selecting the option